deepakmanghani1511/Prescripto/README.md

          npm run dev

-  -  Now you will see the ‘http://localhost:5173’ link in that terminal.
+  -  Now you will see this link in that terminal.
 Open that link in the browser.

          http://localhost:5173